zeidon/zeidon-joe/QuickWalkThrough.md

 # Walk-through of Zeidon Application Using Northwind

-This page will take you through a quick walk-through of a Zeidon application.
-The application is an example using Microsoft's Northwind DB as the backing store.
+This page will take you through a quick walk-through of a Zeidon application based on Microsoft's [Northwind DB](https://northwinddatabase.codeplex.com).
 You can find the final Northwind application written in Zeidon here (to be added).

-The structure of the application is created using the Zeidon Tools which can be found here.
+The structure of the application is created using the Zeidon Tools which can be found here (to be added).
 This walk-through skips over some of the mundane tasks but you can find a complete tutorial for creating the Northwind application here (to be added).

 ## Create the ER Model

-All Zeidon applications start by creating an [ER Model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) using Zeidon's ER Diagram (ERD) tool.
+All Zeidon applications start by creating an [ER Model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) using Zeidon's ER Diagram tool.
 Zeidon's ERD helps you create a typical ER model with entities, attributes, and relationships.
 The Northwind ER model looks like this:

 ![NorthwindERM](images/walkthrough/NorthwindERM.png?raw=true)

 ## Create Logical Object Definition (LOD)

-Reading and writing to the DB is handled using LODs.
+All data access and manipulation is controlled using Zeidon LODs.
 The LOD defines an object that groups related entities from the ERM into an hierarchical tree.
 At runtime the data is loaded into memory as an Object Instance which is based on the structure defined in the LOD.
-Creating a LOD is simple and fast; start with an entity from the ERM as the root then add related entities as children.
+Creating a LOD is simple and fast; start with an ERM entity as the root and then add related entities as children.
 The LOD for working with Northwind orders looks like this:

 ![OrderLod](images/walkthrough/OrderLod.png?raw=true)

-Don't worry about the different colors for the entities and will be explained later.
+Don't worry about the different colors for the entities for they will be explained later.
 The structure of the LOD is a tree; when the data is loaded from the DB the root ("Order") is loaded first.
 Then, for each order loaded, all of the child entities (e.g. OrderDetail and Customer) are loaded.
-Thus all the data that is associated with an order is loaded into a single object.
+Thus all the data that is associated with an order is loaded into a single logical object.

 The LOD for working with product data looks like this:

 ![NorthwindERM](images/walkthrough/ProductLod.png?raw=true)

 Note that the Product entity is part of both LODs.
 In most cases entities will be included in multiple LODs.
-This is an important point with Zeidon.
-Most ORMs associate one object with one table in the DB.
+This is an important point with Zeidon: most ORMs associate one object with one table in the DB.
 One problem with this solution is that it reduces the context for which the table is used.
 With Zeidon an ER entity can appear in multiple LODs which preserves its context.

 ## Load Data From the DB into an Object Instance.